News Education Local News Nation & World New Mexico

 Wayman said that by completing certain class credits earlier, students will be able to focus more on internship coursework ahead of college.

-Wayman said if freshmen enroll in World History, they’ll be more privy to understanding various cultures, whether in the Southwest or another region.
+He said if freshmen enroll in World History, they’ll be more privy to understanding various cultures, whether in the Southwest or another region.
 That way, they’ll better understand how diverse America is and have an open mind, he added.

 Wayman said if a student takes an economics/financial literacy course earlier in high school, it can help them learn sooner about comparing in-state and out-of-state college tuition costs, as well as comparing university and community college costs.
-It can also help them learn about paying rent, balancing a checkbook or using a credit card, Wayman added.
-He also said students eyeing certain trades can learn about weighing the costs versus the income or the hiring rates of such trades.
+It can also help them learn about paying rent, balancing a checkbook or using a credit card, he added.
+Wayman also said students eyeing certain trades can learn about weighing the costs versus the income or the hiring rates of such trades.

 “Hopefully, that financial literacy helps them make more informed decisions moving forward on how not to acquire debt, and really to be financially independent because they made good choices from things they learned in a meaningful public education setting,” he said.